+Introduction

-Introduction: This LABC Warranty technical update provides additional guidance on the use of timber window and door frames.
+This technical article provides additional guidance on the use of timber window and door frames.
 It is important that all workmanship carried out during construction is completed in accordance with the relevant tolerances.

-Where timber windows and doors, in particular softwood units, are proposed for use within a new build or conversion project; the frames must be robustly constructed and protected to ensure they perform to meet the minimum Warranty requirements for durability and weather resistance of at least 15 years.
+Where timber windows and doors, in particular softwood units, are proposed for use within a new build or conversion project; the frames must be robustly constructed and protected to ensure they perform to meet the minimum warranty requirements for durability and weather resistance of at least 15 years.

-From 1st July 2013; the Construction Products Regulation (CPR) makes it compulsory for all construction products in the EU which fall under the scope of a harmonized standard to carry a CE mark.
-In this case, the applicable harmonized standard is BS EN 14351-1:2006 + A1: 2010 Guidance on our Warranty requirements can be found in Section 8 of our Technical Manual; 7.4 Windows and doors.
+From 1st July 2013 the Construction Products Regulation (CPR) made it compulsory for all construction products in the EU which fall under the scope of a harmonized standard to carry a CE mark.
+In this case, the applicable harmonized standard is BS EN 14351-1:2006 + A1: 2010).

+Guidance on our warranty requirements can be found in Section 8 - Windows and Doors.